nirwan1265/MAGCAT/README.md

   chr_prefix = "chr"  # strips "chr" prefix so MAGMA’s CHR matches PLINK CHR )

-## What this does / why:
+## - You can call species = "maize" in CATFISH , it automatically
+##   uses inst/extdata/maize.genes.loc

+## - You can also use any gff3 file for your organism of choice
-## - Parses the GFF3, extracts gene features, and writes a MAGMA-ready
+## - Parses the GFF3, extracts gene features,
-##   gene location file (GENE, CHR, START, STOP, STRAND…).
+## and writes a MAGMA-ready-to-use gene location file (GENE, CHR, START, STOP, STRAND…).
-## - When you later call species = "maize" in MAGCAT, it automatically
-##   uses inst/extdata/maize.genes.loc and you don’t have to think
-##   about coordinates again.

 ############################################################
 ## 2. SNP → gene annotation with MAGMA (magma_annotate wrapper)
 ############################################################

-stats_file1 <- "/Users/.../nitrogen_0-5cm_maize_LMM.txt"
+stats_file <- "/Users/.../raw_GWAS_MLM_3PC_N.txt"

 magma_annotate(
   stats_file     = stats_file1,